Everything Comms With AI offers, and where to begin

 - 1

-This one aligns your leadership team on objectives, audiences, and message before anything else goes out.
+Aligns your leadership team on objectives, audiences, and messages before anything goes out.

 - 2

-This one stops "can we say this?" arguments before they start — every claim documented with its source.
+Stops "can we say this?" arguments before they start.
+Every claim is documented with its source.

 - 3

-This one makes invisible bottlenecks visible — map every sign-off, every SLA, before they slow you down.
+Makes invisible bottlenecks visible.
+Map every sign-off and every SLA before they slow you down.

 - 4